BIOGRAPHY

 Athena LaTocha (b.
 Anchorage, Alaska) is an artist whose massive works on paper explore the relationship between human-made and natural worlds, in the wake of Earthworks artists from the 1960s and 1970s.
 The artist incorporates materials such as ink, lead, earth and wood, while looking at correlations between mark-marking and displacement of materials made by industrial equipment and natural events.
 Her works are informed by her upbringing in the wilderness of Alaska.
 LaTocha’s process is about being immersed in these environments, while responding to the storied and, at times, traumatic histories that are rooted in place.

-LaTocha is the recipient of artist grants and awards, among them the Rockefeller Brothers Fund Pocantico Art Prize in Visual Arts in 2022; Eiteljorg Fellowship, the National Academy Affiliated Fellowship at the American Academy in Rome, and NYSCA/NYFA Artist Fellowship in Painting in 2021; Joan Mitchell Foundation in 2019 and 2016; Wave Hill in 2018; and the Robert Rauschenberg Foundation in 2013.
-Her work has been featured in The New York Times, Art in America, The Art Newspaper, BOMB and Hyperallergic.
+Her work has been featured in The New York Times, Artforum, Art in America, The Art Newspaper, BOMB and Hyperallergic.
 LaTocha received her Bachelor of Fine Arts degree from The School of the Art Institute of Chicago, and a Master of Fine Arts degree from Stony Brook University, New York.
-The artist divides her time between New York City and Peekskill, New York.
+The artist lives and works in New York.